Examples of Herd Mentality: Lessons for Learning and Earning

 One does not need to control their emotion but become aware of them; once you know them, you can let them run amock or tell them to take a hike.
 Sol Palha

 The key to success in the stock market is to embrace failure and learn from it.
-With each failure, we are given a new opportunity to grow and improve.
+Each failure gives us a new opportunity to grow and improve.
 At the Tactical Investor, failure is a stepping stone to success.
 We strive to give our readers the tools and knowledge to overcome obstacles and achieve their financial goals.

 Confirmation Bias: A Psychological Study of Crowd Phenomena